vinay-swamy/clustereval/README.md

 ### Roadmap/things to do

 I've impleneted these metrics, and can use them to pick optimal clusters, and have [evaluated the behavior](https://github.com/davemcg/scEiaD/blob/subCellType/analysis/clusterEval_metrix_analysis.ipynb) of these metrics , buuuuuut
-- implementation is ridculouslt ineffcient(we're talking ~30Hours x 32 cpus x 1000G ram bad)
+- implementation is ridculously ineffcient(we're talking ~30Hours x 32 cpus x 1000G ram bad for stability)
 - need to tie clustering optimization to some sort of biological function
 - (ideally) need to show theoretical origins of metrics
 - compare to alternative methods for cluster evaluation
 - need to apply these metrics to multiple datasets, comment about louvain and leiden algs

 #### Computational Efficiency
+I have standalone implementations of louvain and leiden, neighbor graph via hsnw, perturbations, and local/global pruning implemented in python(thanks to parc), and it's likely to stay in python.

-To remedy this, I'm, going to re-implement the metric portion in Rust, and provide python bindings to use them.
+To remedy metrics ineffiency, I'm, going to re-implement the metric portion in Rust, and provide python bindings to use them.
 I've got the Stability metric working as a stand alone binary
 TODO:
 - refactor code into a lib
 - Make python bindings
-- implement purity
+- implement purity in Rust
 - implement multi-threading
 - add tests and setup continuous integration
+- distribute pre-compiled binaries via conda/pypi
+- potentially comment on the utility of Rust

 #### Connecting clustering optimization to biological function